 We have a robust business continuity program to prepare for and manage through business interruptions.
 Maintenance and execution of our plan is led by a crisis management leader reporting to our Chief Risk Officer.
 We update our plan no less than annually to accommodate changes in business processes and third-party providers and test the plan regularly through tabletop exercises.
 In the fourth quarter of 2019, we tested our plan against a pandemic scenario.
-We implemented a business continuity plan in response to COVID-19 and employees have been successfully working from home since March 2020 and will continue to work from home until at least September 2021.
-See "Risk Factors-Risks Relating to Our Business-The COVID-19 pandemic has adversely impacted our business, and its ultimate impact on our business and financial results will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic, the resurgence of cases of the disease, the reimposition of restrictions designed to curb its spread, the effectiveness and availability of vaccines and other actions taken by governmental authorities in response to the pandemic," for a discussion on the COVID-19 virus.
+We implemented a business continuity plan in response to COVID-19 and employees have been successfully working from home since March 2020 and will continue to work from home until at least January 2022.
+See "Risk Factors-Risks Relating to Our Business-The ongoing COVID-19 pandemic has adversely impacted our business, and its ultimate impact on our business and financial results will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic, the resurgence of cases of the disease (including as a result of the emergence of new variants), the reimposition of restrictions designed to curb its spread, the effectiveness and acceptance of vaccines and other actions taken by governmental authorities in response to the pandemic," for a discussion on the COVID-19 virus.
 We have used a decentralized team of underwriters and other key functional employees for many years and all employees are capable and equipped to work remotely so that we can continue providing service to our customers through prolonged absences from the office.